 Approximately three miles down the Little Conemaugh River, the former 50,000 square foot Griffith-Custer Steel once produced ornamental iron and steel work.
 Today it houses JWF’s machine shop.

-During the 1940’s it produced eight-inch howitzer shells for the government and was operated by Bethlehem Steel.
+During the 1940’s it produced eight-inch howitzer shells for the government and was operated by Bethlehem Steel (left).
 Today, it’s home to JWF’s Environmental Tank and Container operations.
 The former Shell Plant is located five miles from JWF headquarters along the Conemaugh River.

 The glory days of steel production in Johnstown may be gone but some of the facilities left behind have found new life as the home to JWF Industries.